 The idea came from the complete overhaul introduced in the Revolution edition, where the ideas were able to work together properly, but showcased gaps where user-error could still be made.
 This version aims to remove most areas where users could commit errors that would break codes, as well as to introduce properly balanced lists of species to the two prototype games, with over 2,000 playable species in each, as well as allow for the easy generation of new ones by users.

-A Quest of Fates: The Third Era of Gwalethia
+A Quest of Fates: The Fourth Age of Gwalethia

 Star Wars: Companion Aurek - Stories Untold